 Will my Latin honors be announced?
 Back to Top

 Students with Latin Honors will have them announced as their names are read during the ceremony .
-The Latin Honor written on your name card is based on the GPA you received as of on you Fall 2016.
+The Latin Honor written on your name card is based on the GPA you received as of the end of the Fall 2016 semester.

 How can I get pictures?
 Back to Top

 GradImages will take pictures of graduates as they approach the stage, receive their diplomas from the President, and immediately after they leave the stage.

 No one will be permitted near the stage to take photos during the ceremony.
 Guests may take photographs from their seats.
 There will be two large screens on each side of the stage that will allow guests to capture larger images of you crossing the stage.